-Barbara J. Hamilton, Regional Director of Operations
+Barbara J. Hamilton, Vice President of Operations

 Barbara brings nearly 30 years of professional experience in the health care industry, most recently as Director of Day and Residential Programs at the Commonwealth of Massachusetts’ Executive Office of Elder Affairs, where she oversaw seven community programs.
 She also spent five years at Atria Senior Living as Senior Vice President of New England Operations.

 Previously, Barbara was instrumental in the success of Newton Senior Living, where she was Regional Director of Operations for eight years.
 She was responsible for bringing the NSL mission statement and commitment and values to each of the 27 communities within her portfolio.